-Closing vents in a room you hardly use may SEEM like a good idea.
+Closing vents in a room you hardly use may seem like a good idea.
 If you’re trying to save money and energy, for example, you may think that closing off the airflow to that room will be beneficial.
 This is something we all heard from our parents growing up and never questioned.
+In reality, it can actually work against you.

 Air flows from your return vents through the ducts and to your furnace or air conditioner.
 After it’s heated or cooled, it’s pushed back through the ducts and into your supply vents.